-That scan was to uncover some shocking detail of what had been going on inside my body, with no grand announcement, just something chipping away over the years.
+That scan and subsequent biopsy were to uncover some shocking detail of what had been going on inside my body, with no grand announcement, just something chipping away over the years.
 My diagnostic triggers were incidental in many ways and a reaction to me telling a GP Nurse that I thought I’d lost a bit of weight.
 I still feel lucky that the Nurse thought to investigate further.
 If they don’t suspect something, they won’t detect anything.

 Scans are great at detecting abnormalities but alone they normally cannot tell which type of cancer you have.
 But they very often are the trigger for completing a diagnosis by narrowing down the list of possibilities by enabling focus.
 Nonetheless, the wording of my very first CT scan was worrisome.
 It’s worth remembering that radiologists report what they see, they are not normally there to formally diagnose, although their input is totally key to the investigations.
 As they are doctors, they can suggest possibilities using their own experience.
 As you know many NET primaries are hard to see and small intestine NETs can often be particularly difficult.